ukmda/ukmon-pitools/README.md

 There is more information about RMS and the toolset in our wiki [here](https://github.com/ukmda/ukmon-pitools/wiki "UKMON Wiki")

 ## INSTALLATION
 *NB: first make sure all your RMS stations are set up and working correctly.
-These instructions assume you already have a working station that is contributing to GMN.*
+If you've not yet configured RMS, stop now and configure it first.*

+Once your station is set up on GMN, you can install these tools.

 Login to your pi or Linux box, open a Terminal window from the Accessories menu, then type the following
 ``` bash